RoboSense-LiDAR/rslidar_sdk/doc/howto/how_to_use_multi_lidars.md

       end_angle: 360               #The end angle of point cloud area
       min_distance: 0.2            #The minimum distance of point cloud area
       max_distance: 200            #The maximum distance of point cloud area
-      use_lidar_clock: false       #True--Use the lidar clock as the message timestamp;False-- Use the system clock as the time stamp
+      use_lidar_clock: false       #true--Use the lidar clock as the message timestamp;false-- Use the system clock as the time stamp
       angle_path: /home/robosense/angle.csv   #The path of the angle calibration file.
 For latest version lidars, there is no need to use this file.
     ros:
       ros_recv_packet_topic: /rslidar_packets    #The topic which used to reveice lidar packets from ROS